PavanRangani/docs/docs/prd/tax/tax.md

   - On click of `Add State`, opens dropdown with states of USA
   - In dropdown, Shows records in ascending order
   - In dropdown, States which are already added will be shown as disabled.
 So that user can not click on it.

+- Multiple delete of tax return is not possible (Old app doesn't have such feature, so we deliberately not implemented it)